TheVindicators4/SemesterProject/README.md

 $ npm run test:client
 ```

-## Running your application with Gulp
+## Running the application with Gulp

 The MEAN.JS project integrates Gulp as build tools and task automation.